Guide to Work, Study, Travel and Living Abroad

 Italy

-It is possible to apply independently through an Italian agency, but first make sure that you won’t be liable to pay a hefty registration fee.
+It is possible to apply independently through an Italian agency, but first, ensure you won't be liable to pay a hefty registration fee.
 There are many opportunities for au pairs during the summer holidays when most Italians who can afford au pairs migrate to the coast or the mountains and take their helpers with them.
-The weekly pocket money for au pairs is average or above for Europe, starting at.
-60-70 euros for working 30 hours a week, 80-100 euros for 40 hours, though many families in the big cities pay more than this.
+The weekly pocket money for au pairs is average or above for Europe, starting at with Italian au pairs receiving about €260-300 euros a month, though many families in the big cities pay more than this, not including paid vacation time.

 See More Websites for Au Pair Work in Italy